← Back to blog

 Embed tokens have several safeguards beyond basic JWT signing:

 • Minimal claims: tokens contain only the identifiers needed for data scoping.
-No personally identifiable information, no permissions beyond tenant scope.

 4. API Security